redxdev/ue5coro/README.md

 # UE5Coro

+**Temporary fork of https://github.com/landelare/ue5coro as it is crashing MSVC 17.1.3 (VS2022).
+Current workaround is to use templates instead of autos.**

 This library implements C++20 [coroutine](https://en.cppreference.com/w/cpp/language/coroutines) support for Unreal Engine 5.
 It complements the engine's (as of 5.0) experimental coroutine